The best way to ham it up this Christmas

 1 sprig rosemary

-4. Place ham and tray into oven with the shelf as far away from heat source as possible, ie, if the heat element is on the roof of the oven, position tray at the bottom.
+3. Place ham and tray into oven with the shelf as far away from heat source as possible.
+If the heat element is on the roof of the oven, position tray at the bottom.

-6. While ham is cooking, pour honey into a saucepan and place on a stove hob on high heat.
+1. Pour honey into a saucepan and place on a stove hob on high heat.
 Monitor this step closely, as the process is similar to making a toffee.
 The trick is to achieve a deep amber caramelised colour then to arrest the cooking process by pouring in the cabernet vinegar – be careful here as the mixture will bubble rapidly.
-This process brings a complexity and depth of flavour to the glaze by introducing caramelised toffee undertones which offset the sweet and sour notes of the artisan honey and vinegar.
+This process brings a complexity and depth of flavour to the glaze by introducing caramelised toffee undertones that offset the sweet and sour notes of the artisan honey and vinegar.